The Life and Legacy of Calixa Lavallée: Composer of "O Canada"

 Lavallée towards the end of his life

-Recognizing it as an important piece of Canadian Heritage, his composition for 'O Canada' was formally adopted as Canada's National Anthem in 1980 almost exactly 100 years after it was composed .
+Recognizing it as an important piece of Canadian heritage, Lavallée's composition for 'O Canada' was formally adopted as Canada's National Anthem in 1980, almost exactly 100 years after it was composed.
+Although the accompanying words have been updated, the original music remains unchanged to this day.

 • Peacocks in Difficulties/Loulou, comic opera